During the birth

-Quickly transfer the mother cat and her kittens to a soft blanket or towel, remove the soiled bedding and replace with clean.
+Quickly transfer the mother cat and her kittens to a soft blanket or towel, remove the soiled bedding and replace it with clean.
 Line the bottom of the nest with newspapers or puppy pads and place soft blankets on top.

 Kittens eat and sleep for the first two weeks of life and during this early period the queen will only leave them to eat, drink or toilet.
 Place the nursing box in a quiet area of the house, free of drafts.
 Kittens are unable to regulate their body temperature, therefore ensure the temperature of the room they are housed in is warm.

-Provide water, a good quality food, and litter tray within close proximity to the nest.
+Provide water, good quality food, and a litter tray within close proximity to the nest.
 The queen may not be interested in food immediately after the birth but should resume eating within 24 hours, if she hasn’t, seek veterinary attention.